 When booking in Concur Travel & Expense, search results showing the american flag indicates that the airfare meets the requirements of the US Flag Carrier and Open Skies agreements.

-A Fly America Act certification statement, per Federal Travel Regulations § 301-10.141 and 301-10.142, must be completed and signed Fly America Act Certification form attached to the expense report in Concur.
+If a non-US air carrier is used, a Fly America Act certification statement, per Federal Travel Regulations § 301-10.141 and 301-10.142, must be completed and signed Fly America Act Certification form attached to the expense report in Concur.
 If neither the certification statement or certification form is included with the expense report, the Central Travel Office will request a certification be completed and signed by the traveler.